Skip to main content

 Recommended

 Moon Phase Charging: Charge Kunzite under the full moon for emotional healing, or during the crescent moon for new love and fresh emotional beginnings.
-Moonlight is the ideal charging method for Kunzite — it resonates with lunar energy and the charging process will not fade the color.
+Moonlight is the ideal charging method for Kunzite because it resonates with lunar energy and will not fade the color.
 Place Kunzite on a windowsill where it receives moonlight but not direct sunlight.

 Avoid the following: